red-green-coding/red-green-coding.github.io/_drafts/aws-dynamodb-enhanced-mapping.md

 We have added equivalent tests for the Lombok data bean, the Lombok value bean, and the Kotlin data class.
 They mainly differ in the generators they use to create the test data.
 The Kotlin data class tests use the alternative schema implementation provided by the [library][dataClass-lib].

-# A more complex example

-TODO

-* show model class with more types and nested types
-* show that property-based test finds mapping issues where not all values of a given type can be mapped to a table

-{% highlight java %}
-{% github_sample /abendt/aws-dynamodb/blob/main/src/main/java/complex/LombokComplexRecord.java tag:example %}
-{% endhighlight %}

-{% highlight java %}
-{% github_sample /abendt/aws-dynamodb/blob/main/src/main/java/complex/NestedLombok.java tag:example %}
-{% endhighlight %}

-{% highlight kotlin %}
-{% github_sample /abendt/aws-dynamodb/blob/main/src/test/kotlin/complex/Testdata.kt tag:example %}
-{% endhighlight %}

-* provide custom mapping (custom converter)
-* constrain types we use to avoid

 # Conclusion

 In this example, we showed how to use the DynamoDB-enhanced client to map seamlessly between the Database items and our model classes.
 We examined different options for how to set up the model classes with plain Java, Lombok, and Kotlin data classes.

 Furthermore, we used property-based testing for comprehensive coverage of our mapping configuration.
-By that, we could identify some edge cases that would let the mapping fail.

 Find the source code of our examples on [GitHub][github-examples].